Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/v/VASP/USER.md

 activated: currently HDF5, Wannier90, DFTD4, and Libxc.
 There are also some patches made to the reading of input files to less the load on the parallel file system.

+## Description of the different VASP builds

+There might be several installations of the same VASP version to choose from: `build01`, `build02` etc. For various reasons, it is often necessary to compile VASP in different ways for different users, for example with certain extra packages or to apply specific patches for LUMI.

+* `VASP-5.4.4.pl2.build02-cpeGNU-22.08.eb`.
+This VASP has patches to read POTCAR files in read-only mode, which lessens the load on the LUMI parallel file systems.
+In some cases, VASP 5 could stall for 10 minutes at startup just reading input files.
+* `VASP-6.3.2.build02-cpeGNU-22.08.eb`.
+VASP 6.3.2 with similar I/O patches to behave more nicely towards the parallel file system.
+We recommend that you use this version, especially if you work with HDF5 files in VASP.
+Passes the VASP test
+* `VASP-6.4.1-cpeGNU-22.12-build01.eb`.
+VASP 6.4.1 release version built without any modifications.
+Passes the VASP test suite
+* `VASP-6.4.1-cpeGNU-22.12-build02.eb`.
+VASP 6.4.1 with POTCAR and HDF5 I/O patches.
+Passes the VASP test suite

 ## Example batch scripts

 A typical VASP [batch job][batch-job] using 4 compute nodes and MPI only: